 This solely depends on the additional services you plan to offer, so pricing varies from service to service.

 For example, services such as account buildouts, restructure, and consulting may be best to charge on an hourly rate basis.
 Whereas for streamlined services like implementation, analytics, account audits, a flat rate is typically suitable.
+You can also potentially add-on design, image optimization or other SEO services.

 Once you are ahead of the pricing structure and models stage, the final step is to get the word out!
 It is imperative to communicate a consistent message across all platforms, from your official website to your marketing collateral to your own paid campaigns.

-Along with all the other arrangements, it is unequivocally imperative to let potential clients know about your new PPC services offerings.
+Along with all the other arrangements, it is unequivocally imperative to let potential client’s know about your new PPC services offerings.

 Dedicate a part of your site to market your PPC offerings to the traffic.
 Additionally, specify the extent of your services and the different plans and packages available.

-One of the challenging things for entities entering the paid search sector is establishing their authority.
-What makes your agency qualified enough to sell or manage online marketing solutions for your clients?
+One of the challenging things for entities entering the paid searchs sector is establishing their authority.
+What makes your new agency qualified enough to sell or manage online marketing solutions for your clients?
 How can you gain your prospective clients’ and visitors’ trust and persuade them to do business with you?

 One of the ways to do so is through attaining certifications.
 It may take some time to get the necessary credentials, make it essential to get endorsed by renowned platforms like Facebook, Google, and Bing.
 This can help you to establish your business as a bonafide expert.